YahavMarom/shortest-st/README.md

 ## Description
 I read an article that explained the bidirectional approach of computing the shortest s-t path in graphs.
-In it, they described a version of bidirectional Dijkstra/BFS that was supposed to be optimal, up to any graph, when we don't have prior knowledge of it.
+In it, they described a version of bidirectional Dijkstra/BFS that was supposed to be optimal in terms of query complexity, up to any graph, when we don't have prior knowledge of it.

 ## Why?
 The intuition is that Dijkstra/BFS grows in "circles", and by so, when searching for the shortest path between vertices s and t, we compute more than we need for just the shortest path: we grow one large "circle" from s.
 However, we can grow two smaller circles around s and t and terminate when a stopping condition is met.